 In 2018, the project continued to support local leadership for friendly streets in our pilot neighbourhoods of Beasley and Gibson-Landsdale, as well as advanced efforts in the area around the Hamilton General Hospital, now called “The Hospital Zone.”
 The Hospital Zone is intended to provide safe and accessible travel routes for all community members.
 We have been exploring alternative pathways for walking and cycling to the hospital and Barton Village BIA.
 The goal here is to look at ways that we can use existing space in the city, like alleyways, for healthier active travel routes.

 In 2018, thanks to a grant from Clean Air Hamilton, we integrated air quality data collection as a new component of the street audits that we’ve been doing in our project area.
 Community members learned about urban air quality challenges in the downtown core and measured PM2.5 along roads that are frequently used by people who walk and bike.
 We invited community members to explore and map active travel routes with better air quality.

-In 2019, our continued work is made possible by the generous support of the Hamilton Community Foundation.
+In 2019 and early 2020, our continued work is made possible by the generous support of the Hamilton Community Foundation.
 We continue to create a stronger network of community partners who are working together to make our streets safer and more vibrant for people who walk and bike.
 We began working with a new community (Riverdale) starting in May 2019.